 WITS recognizes the powerful impact that youth can have on the prevention of bullying.
-The videos below feature high quality youth produced content that creatively express the vision WITS and WITS LEADS to drive positive change in local communities.
+The videos below feature high quality youth produced content that creatively express the vision WITS and WITS LEADerS to drive positive change in local communities.
 Take a look and share your voice with a comment on a video that inspires you!
 Share your own video by sending a link to: email@example.com

 Youth Action Project

 The WITS Programs launched the Youth Action Project to promote the creativity of young people to spread the WITS message.
 The videos below are the selected submissions from the talented youth who participated in the project.

 Bishop Marrocco/Thomas Merton School

 Students from Ms. McCabe’s Gr.
 12 Religion Arts Philosophy class at Bishop Marrocco/Thomas Merton High School in Toronto created these videos to illustrate the importance of seeking help in order to find support especially when life seems overwhelming.

 When do you need to walk away, ignore, talk it out, or seek help?
 St. Finnan’s created this video to show various situations when you need to choose one or more strategies in order to find a positive outcome.

 Winners of the WITS Youth Leadership Contest who were given $500 to develop creative projects aimed at preventing bullying.
 Full details here.